saltstack-formulas/dovecot-formula/README.rst

 .. contents::
     :local:

-``template``
+``dovecot``
 ------------

-Installs the template package, and starts the associated template service.
+Installs and configures the dovecot package, and starts the associated dovecot service.